 In the past these same winds and currents brought colonizers.
 Puerto Rico was the first good water stop.
 The word “hurricane” comes from the Spanish “huracán,” but is actually a Taíno word “hurakán” which means god of the storm.
 Most hurricanes would rise over the island from the east, over El Yunque, the sacred mountain of Puerto Rico.
+From most of the island, the storms would seem to be rising right out of the mountain.

 Hurricane Season 2020